isaacfungg/obsidian/Mortgage Broker Course/Final Review Mistakes.md

 #### Lesson 8
-`Objectivity Principle`: Records must be based on verifiable, unbiased evidence `Revenue Recognition Principle`: Revenue is recorded when earned, not when cash is received `Cost principle`: Assets are recorded at their purchase cost, not at market value `Common Shareholder`: Someone who owns common stock in a corporation.
+`Objectivity Principle`: Records must be based on verifiable, unbiased evidence `Revenue Recognition Principle`: Revenue is recorded when earned, not when cash is received `Materiality Principle`: Only information that would affect user decisions needs to be disclosed `Objectivity Principle`: Financial info must be based on verifiable, unbiased evidence `Cost principle`: Assets are recorded at their purchase cost, not at market value `Common Shareholder`: Someone who owns common stock in a corporation.
 They have voting rights, can receive dividends, benefit from capital gains, have limited liability
 `Balance Sheet`: Shows financial position at a point in time, lists assets, liabilities and equity